-Age-Based Portfolios Glide Path and Rebalancing
+Year of Enrollment Portfolios Glide Path and Rebalancing

-A "glide path" describes how the asset allocation of the Age\Based Portfolio evolves over time - transitioning from a heavier weight in equities in earlier years to a more conservative investment in fixed income and cash as the beneficiary approaches college age.
-This change in asset allocation helps smooth the shift from capital accumulation in the earlier years to capital preservation in the near-college and college years.
-For the CollegeBound Age\Based Portfolios, the glide path adjusts this allocation quarterly to create a smooth transition from equities to fixed income with less lumpy trades.
+A "glide path" describes how the asset allocation of the Year of Enrollment Portfolio evolves over time - transitioning from a heavier weight in equities in earlier years to a more conservative investment in fixed income and cash as the beneficiary approaches college age.
+This change in asset allocation helps smooth the shift from capital accumulation in the earlier years to capital preservation as the date of college enrollment approaches.
+For the CollegeBound Year of Enrollment Portfolios, the glide path adjusts this allocation quarterly to create a smooth transition from equities to fixed income with less lumpy trades.

 An essential component of the asset allocation process is rebalancing.
-Rebalancing is a process that realigns a portfolio back to its strategic targets as market fluctuations change the initial allocations over time. \-The underlying asset allocations of the Age-Based Portfolios are monitored and rebalanced on a monthly basis.
-The Age-Based Portfolios are rebalanced when the allocations fall outside the strategic targets by more than one percent (1%).
-The Program Manager monitors and rebalances the underlying asset allocation of the Age Based Portfolios on a monthly basis.
-The Program Manager rebalances the Age Based Portfolios when the Portfolios fall outside the strategic targets by more than one percentage point.
+Rebalancing is a process that realigns a portfolio back to its strategic targets as market fluctuations change the initial allocations over time.
+The underlying asset allocations of the Year of Enrollment Portfolios are monitored and rebalanced on a monthly basis.
+The Year of Enrollment Portfolios are rebalanced when the allocations fall outside the strategic targets by more than one percent (1%).